npamboukis/Key_Market_Crash_Indicators_And_Optimal_Portfolio/README.md

 https://fred.stlouisfed.org was used for the key indicators data. https://www.investopedia.com/terms/s/stock-market-crash.asp#:~:text=A%20stock%20market%20crash%20is%20an%20abrupt%20drop%20in%20stock,among%20panicked%20investors%20to%20sell was used for market crash definitions. https://www.sectorspdr.com/sectorspdr/tools/sector-tracker/charting was used for sector data of the SP500.

+## Conclusion
+There isn't one sector in the S&P 500 that performs the best across the three market crashes we observed.
+As for leading indicators: a large decrease in GDP, increase in unemployment, and a increase in inflation rate are likely indicators of a stock market crash.